Grading at Columbia: Tips and Strategies using CourseWorks (Canvas) and Gradescope

 - Instructor views the work, gives feedback, and grades in Gradescope

 In Gradescope, it is possible to set timers for assignments or exams, give feedback directly inside the tool, grade inside the tool, and export your grades to CourseWorks (Canvas).
-In brief, when grading, instructors will see a toolbar above a student submission that provides a type tool and a pencil tool for typed or freeform annotation on the submission.
+In brief, when grading, a toolbar will appear above a student submission that provides a type tool and a pencil tool for typed or freeform annotation on the submission.
 Grades are assigned through the use of the rubric that has been set up for the assignment.
 To read more about annotations on student submissions, go to Gradescope’s article on Grading Submissions: Annotating Student Work.
 To read more about grading via rubrics, go to Gradescope’s article on Grading Submissions: Rubric Basics.

 Currently, online question types such as those found in the CourseWorks (Canvas) Quizzes Tool can be used to create a quiz on Gradescope through the Online Assignment Tool.
 Please note that only a beta version of the tool is currently available, which means the tool is not yet completely reliable and may have some bugs.
 For that reason, Gradescope is currently best suited to accepting file submissions from students.
 For more information on getting started with Gradescope, read the CTL Resource on Gradescope.